 Gartner adjusts its evaluation and inclusion criteria for Magic Quadrants as markets evolve.
 As a result, Adobe, Punchh, and Xtremepush have been added to this year’s report.

 FollowAnalytics maintains its position as a Challenger with its platform focusing on serving enterprise marketing teams already using robust marketing platforms, such as MMHs.
 The vendor offers dynamic campaigns that analyze a user’s specific in-app or on-site actions to trigger offers.
 SessionM continues to extend its mobile capabilities for marketers invested in loyalty programs.
-Also, since 2018, they’ve added SessionM Insights, allowing marketers to closely track various KPIs.
+Also, since 2018, they’ve added SessionM Insights, allowing marketers to track various KPIs closely.

-Adobe is new to this year’s Magic Quadrant, establishing itself as a Challenger that borders closely with the Leaders quadrant.
+Adobe is new to this year’s Magic Quadrant, establishing itself as a Challenger that closely borders the Leaders quadrant.
 With Adobe’s established success across a range of vertical industries, it’s not surprising that this solution offers a wide variety of capabilities.
 IBM’s Watson Marketing mobile platform is well suited for marketing teams already invested in other Watson Marketing products.
 They have also improved their in-app message handling, particularly for creating in-app content.

 Leanplum is the sole vendor in this year’s Visionaries quadrant.
-This solution comes as a single product, which greatly simplifies decision making for marketers.
+This solution comes as a single product, which greatly simplifies decision-making for marketers.
 There are various solution tiers that you can choose from, and customers have highly rated the evaluation and contract negotiation experience with Leanplum.
 The vendor has also expanded support to new channels, such as voice-enabled speakers and OTT boxes.

 MoEngage has gained both vertical and horizontal movement within the Niche Players quadrant.
 It has made significant additions to its product suite by revamping and expanding many of its analytics capabilities.
 IT also maintains a rich set of APIs that integrate with a wide variety of martech components.
-Punchh, new to this year’s Magic Quadrant, is starting out strong with a platform designed primarily for clients with a physical retail presence.
+Punchh, new to this year’s Magic Quadrant, is starting strong with a platform designed primarily for clients with a physical retail presence.
 Its origins as a loyalty platform allow marketers to leverage out-of-the-box functionality to craft programs that increase CLV.